harvard-lil/capstone/README.md

     $ vagrant plugin install vagrant-vbguest
 	$ vagrant up

-and ask your devops engineer to accept and provision the new dev box.
+and ask your devops engineer to accept and provision the new dev box before running

+    $ vagrant ssh

 Copy settings.example.py to settings.py and enter credentials to connect to postgres.